cheqd/cheqd-infra-aws/README.md

 * priv-validator-key
 * genesis

-Those variables previously have to be generated in step 1.
+Those variables have to be generated previously in step 1.
-In AWS Secrets Manage.
-Those values should be defined:
+In AWS Secrets Manager you should configure them with:

 * Type = 'Other type secrets'
 * Specify the key/value pairs to be stored in this secret = 'PlainText'